 Many current and future technologies require alloys that can withstand high temperatures without corroding.
 Now, researchers at Chalmers University of Technology, Sweden, have hailed a major breakthrough in understanding how alloys behave at high temperatures, pointing the way to significant improvements in many technologies.
-The results are published in the highly ranked journal Nature Materials.
+The results are published in the highly-ranked journal Nature Materials.

 Developing alloys that can withstand high temperatures without corroding is a key challenge for many fields, such as renewable and sustainable energy technologies like concentrated solar power and solid oxide fuel cells, as well as aviation, materials processing and petrochemistry.

 The article in Nature Materials answers two classical issues in the area.
 One applies to the very small additives of so-called ‘reactive elements’ – often yttrium and zirconium – found in all high-temperature alloys.
-The second issue is about the role of water vapour.
+The second issue is about the role of water vapor.

 “Adding reactive elements to alloys results in a huge improvement in performance – but no one has been able to provide robust experimental proof why,” says Nooshin Mortazavi, materials researcher at Chalmers’ Department of Physics, and first author of the study.
 “Likewise, the role of water, which is always present in high-temperature environments, in the form of steam, has been little understood.
 Our paper will help solve these enigmas.”

 In this paper, the Chalmers researchers show how these two elements are linked.
-They demonstrate how the reactive elements in the alloy promote the growth of an aluminium oxide scale.
-The presence of these reactive element particles causes the oxide scale to grow inward, rather than outward, thereby facilitating the transport of water from the environment, towards the alloy substrate.
+They demonstrate how the reactive elements in the alloy promote the growth of an aluminum oxide scale.
+The presence of these reactive element particles causes the oxide scale to grow inward, rather than outward, thereby facilitating the transport of water from the environment, toward the alloy substrate.
 Reactive elements and water combine to create a fast-growing, nanocrystalline, oxide scale.

-“This paper challenges several accepted ‘truths’ in the science of high temperature corrosion and opens up exciting new avenues of research and alloy development,” says Lars Gunnar Johansson, Professor of Inorganic Chemistry at Chalmers, Director of the Competence Centre for High Temperature Corrosion (HTC) and co-author of the paper.
+“This paper challenges several accepted ‘truths’ in the science of high-temperature corrosion and opens up exciting new avenues of research and alloy development,” says Lars Gunnar Johansson, Professor of Inorganic Chemistry at Chalmers, Director of the Competence Centre for High Temperature Corrosion (HTC) and co-author of the paper.

 “Everyone in the industry has been waiting for this discovery.
 This is a paradigm shift in the field of high-temperature oxidation,” says Nooshin Mortazavi.
 “We are now establishing new principles for understanding the degradation mechanisms in this class of materials at very high temperatures.”